RicardoMorim/First-react-app/README.md

 All pages have a header and a footer that enables the user to travel between pages.

-Note: There's also another strange vercel bug where if the user refreshes the page the browser returns 404 :(

 # Links
 Visit the page here: https://first-react-app-ricardomorim.vercel.app/home